giova112358/impact-sound/README.md

 ### Impact interaction

+The contact force is a function of the relative compression x(t) between the twocontacting objects (which may be thought as the difference between the displacements of the two objects during the contact), and also of the compression velocity v(t) = dx(t)/dt.

 The model for the non linear impact force between the two colliding modal resonator is

 <img src="Documents/eq11.png" width="70%">

-where the parameter 'lambda is the force damping weight.
+where the parameter 'lambda is the force damping weight, k is the stiffness parameter and the exponent alpha depends on the local geometry around the contact area

 Marhefka and Orin have studied the collision of a hammer onto a massive surface, which is assumed not to move during collision.
 When the two objects collide, the hammer initial conditions are given by xh = 0 (hammer position) and x˙ h = vin (hammer velocity).
+This is an example of impact interaction between two resonating objects.

 In the project the impact model by Marhefka and Orin is implemented as a VST3 plugin through the JUCE Framework.
 The model implemented  describes a collision between two modal objects, As a special case, one object can be a “rigid wall”, i.e. a modal object with an ideally infinite mass.
 For clarity, the two objects are denoted with the subscripts “h” and “r”, which stand for “hammer” and “resonator”, respectively.